SG-Data-Architecture/Data-Architecture-Hub/docs/source/introduction.md

 # Introduction

-These pages continuously outline the team's operating practices.
+These pages detail the various projects the Data Architecture team are working on in the cloud, including details on how security is enforced.

 <br>
 <br>